gischy/SparkML/README.md

 - The JAR file can be executed using the command "java -jar target/sparkml-1.0.jar"
 - The application can also be started by running the class RunAll.java from the IDE
 - Training data is located inside the "training_data" directory
-- Metrics for each iteration with a different sample size will be stored inside "metriken" directory
+- Metrics for each iteration with a different sample size will be stored inside the "metriken" directory
+- Models for each iteration with a different sample size will be stored inside the "models" directory

 ## Results